UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: UniQA: MLLMs-assisted Unified Pre-training

 \section{UniQA: MLLMs-assisted Unified Pre-training}

-In this section, we first present some preliminaries of related models (Sec.~\ref{sec:preliminaries}).
-We then describe the process of constructing a unified image-text dataset about quality and aesthetics, with the assistance of MLLMs (Sec.~\ref{sec:captioning} and \ref{sec:data-refine}).
-We use this dataset to pre-train the vision-language model (Sec.~\ref{sec:pre-training}), resulting in UniQA with powerful multimodal image assessment perception.
+In this section, we first present some preliminaries of related models.
+We then describe the process of constructing a unified image-text dataset about quality and aesthetics, with the assistance of MLLMs (Section~\ref{sec:captioning} and \ref{sec:data-refine}).
+We use this dataset for vision-language pre-training to construct UniQA.